Esri/feedback-js-api-next/README.md

 ### npm

-The `next` version is also available for testing with local builds.
+The `next` version is available for testing with local builds.
 For all new applications, use the ES modules: `npm install @arcgis/core@next`.
 For existing AMD applications, use `npm install arcgis-js-api@next` or consider upgrading to `@arcgis/core`.
+More information is available in the SDK's [Introduction to tooling guide topic](https://developers.arcgis.com/javascript/latest/tooling-intro/).

 ### esri-loader